 I recently arrived at a point in my life where I felt the need to find an additional purpose in my life.
 While I have a very busy life that has had me wearing many hats—entrepreneur, artist, mountain climber, runner, not to mention wife and mother--I started to dream about ways to see more of the world, while also discovering new and rewarding options to staying fit.

-About six years ago, needing a new challenge, I made the decision to hike the tallest mountain in Africa, Kilimanjaro.
+In 2008, I felt, I needed a new challenge, I made the decision to hike up the tallest mountain in Africa, Kilimanjaro.
 My desire to stand on top of Kilimanjaro did not arise over night.
 Rather, an internal process grew from a tiny seed in my mind to a full-blown reality over the course of a year.

 Was it worth it?
 Absolutely!
-Today, nearly six years later, I have climbed Mt.
+Today, nearly 10 years later, I have climbed Mt.
 Rainier in the state of Washington, Mt.
 Aconcagua in Argentina, and trekked Nepal’s Annapurna Sanctuary and the Everest Region many times.
 In the process, I have become an avid runner, training for half marathons which helps me to stay in shape.
 I cannot fully express how trekking and running has given me an immeasurable gift of getting to know myself better, to learn about life, and to become a better person in the process.
 It has given me the confidence to believe in myself and to keep exploring.
 Every day presents an opportunity of personal growth, it is a gift, really.
 What I have experienced “by conquering myself” is that anything is possible once you make a commitment to yourself.
 Just nelieve in yourself and the rest will unfold.

 My desire is to now share my experience and help others to see what I see and have experienced.
 I want to help you open your hearts to something you may think you cannot achieve.

 In October 2015 I met Pemba Norbu at the Himalayan Children Foundation where I volunteered, helping children with their daily homework.
 Pemba and I became friends quickly and started dreaming about establishing a trekking business in Kathmandu.
 Only one year later, we are well on our way to making that dream a reality.
-We are planning to take a group of trekkers into the Everest region in April 2017.
 Working with Pemba and Nepalese guides and Sherpas allows us to provide our clients with the most insightful journey possible.
 “Seekers” like myself will find a new path through life.

 I trek because I want to.
 When I trek, I learn, I smile, and I grow.
 Join me on this remarkable journey by discovering a new aspect of yourself, one that you may now only be dreaming of.